divaricatum/cl-faq/README.md

 <span id="s5q4"></span>

-### I am getting stack overflows and occasional Lisp failure when I sort on large arrays.
+### Q. I am getting stack overflows and occasional Lisp failure when I sort on large arrays.
 Why and what can I do?

 Here is a transcript showing a stack overflow.
 Note that the array has one million (10^6) elements.